reinhardliess/quote-generator/README.md

 # JavaScript Techdegree Project #1: A random quote generator

+## Description

 This project is about creating an app that displays random famous quotes, that are stored in an object array, each time a button is clicked.

-A live version of this project can be found [here](https://rliess.github.io/js-techdegree-project1/).
+A live version of this project can be found [here](https://rliess.github.io/quote-generator/).

-## Basic Project requirements

-* Create an object array of quotes of at least 5 quotes
-* Create a `getRandomQuote` function that displays a randomized quote
-* Add meaningful code comments

-## Exceeds Grade Project Requirements

-* Objects in array include additional properties such as categorization tags
-* Quotes change automatically after a certain period of time
-* Background color changes every time the quote changes

-### I added the following functionality:
+### Additional Remarks

-* Optional property 'category' that is displayed if it exists
+- The optional property 'category' is displayed if it exists
-* Quotes change automatically after 10 seconds (button isn't clicked)
+- Quotes change automatically after 10 seconds if the button isn't clicked
-* A quote won't be displayed twice consecutively
+- A quote won't be displayed twice consecutively
-* Background color is randomly changed (\<body\> and \<button>\) - the hue is randomized keeping the brightness and saturation of the original background color (#36b55C, HSL: 138,54,46) constant.
+- Background color is randomly changed (\<body\> and \<button>\) - the hue is randomized keeping the brightness and saturation of the chosen background color (#36b55C, HSL: 138, 54, 46) constant to improve readability.

+## Installation

+- Download or clone from Github
+- Open `index.html` with your favorite browser

+## Technologies Used

+- Functions
+- Objects
+- Math.random